AshleyDhevalall/wordpress-demo/README.md

 [kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container “nodes”.

 ## Installing kind
-To install kind, run these commands (it takes a while)
+To create a cluster in kind, run these commands (it takes a while)
 ```
 $ kind create cluster
 ```